Skip to Content

 dotreq mcp

 Start the MCP server manually.
-(Typically not needed—AI assistants start it automatically after mcp-setup.)
+(Typically not needed—AI assistants start it automatically after ai-setup.)

 dotreq mcp